my2ndhead/hyperthreat/README.md

 Using the "hash" command, a user's name can be hashed.
 The hash value will always be identical for the same user and can therefore be used for scoring.
 Using a secret salt, will make it very hard to reveal the original username.

 Using the "encrypt" command, all evidence that needs to be collected can be encrypted.
 We decided to implement a asymmetric encryption algorithms (public-key encryption), so that only users who need to see the data, will need the password for the private key.
-Passwords to private keys are stored inside Splunk and access to private key passwords are done one per user basis.
+Passwords to private keys are stored inside Splunk and access to private key passwords is done one per user basis.

 # Doens't the Splunk App for Enterprise Security provide risk scoring, insider-threat intelligence?

-Yes, but beside being a premium app and out of reach for many Splunk user, several key features are missing in ES:
+Yes, but besides being a premium app and out of reach for many Splunk user, several key features are missing in ES:

 - Collecting and storing evidence
 - Easy baselining commands